Prevention Hierarchy

 The levels of the prevention pyramid

-The different levels with concrete examples.
+The different levels are described, with concrete real-world examples.

 Level 1: Elimination of the hazard